maueroats/teaching/content/intermediate-cs/typed/typed-ex2.md

         (check-expect (rpt "cat" 2) (list "cat" "cat"))

 3. `perfect-squares`: Given a list of integers, return a list of all of the perfect squares contained in that list.
+If you work with real numbers, you probably want `Nonnegative-Real` numbers.

 4. `grow-sq`: Given a start and end integer, make a list of images, all squares beginning at side length start, and ending at side